 The OpenDyslexia font was made with the goal of helping with some of the symptoms of dyslexia.
-The font is based on the concept that the letters are heavy weighted bottoms to indicate direction.
+The font is based on the concept that the letters have heavily weighted bottoms to indicate direction.
 This aids in recognizing the correct letter and which part of the letter is down as it helps your brain from rotating them.
 Consistently weighted bottoms can also contribute to reinforcing the line of text.

-The unique shape of each letter in the OpenDyslexia font can help prevent confusion through flipping and swapping as the font is unlike that of other fonts the brain is seen before.
+The unique shape of each letter in the OpenDyslexia font can help prevent confusion through flipping and swapping as the font is unlike that of other fonts the brain has seen before.

 As you can see below.

+[In the following it is difficult to see how the work being described fits into the section so far.
+It had been describing the font and now things have moved on to talk about other research being done.
+It would be a good idea to try and organize the paper more.
+Put in separate sections with their own headings and sub-headings and decide what each section is going to contribute to the paper and in what order.
+Place all the related material into sections. ]

-In the paper co-authored by Rello, she noted that dyslexia is a visual reading disability.
+In the paper co-authored by Rello, she [who?] noted that dyslexia is a visual reading disability.
 It is characterized by having difficulties with fluent word recognition and commonly having poor spelling.
 Also, in the paper it is estimated to affect 10% of the population in the US.
 During her research for the paper, she looked into how different algorithms could be used to replace words with more common synonyms that are hard or confusing for dyslexics.

-She looked into using eye tracking and facial expression analysis to discover what a dyslexia-friendly Web would be.
+She looked into using eye tracking and facial expression analysis to discover what a dyslexia-friendly Web page? would be like?.
 There are already dozens of fonts made available that claim being dyslexia-friendly.
-This was one of the first times that HCI techniques were used to test the impact of Key interface design elements group sample of people with dyslexia.
+This was one of the first times that HCI techniques were used to test the impact of key interface design elements group sample of people with dyslexia[unclear].

 The list of variables stated in Rello's experiments was very complete.
 Ranging from paragraph spacing, character spacing, line spacing to the font size and type.
-Also touched on was the column width, gray scales and color pairs.
+Also touched on was the column width, gray scales and colour pairs.

-A summarized version of Rello's findings is summarized in an upcoming paper in which she details visual details that make reading online much easier for dyslexics.
-One great example is how she learned that larger the font size, the better, "’18 pt.’ seemed to be the optimal setting" she stated.
+A summarized version of Rello's findings is presented in an upcoming paper in which she details visual details that make reading online much easier for dyslexics.
+One great example is how she learned that the larger the font size, the better, "’18 pt.’ seemed to be the optimal setting" she stated.[the notion of an optimal size of 18 contradicts the notion of the larger the better.]

+[All of this section describing this work needs to be organized.
+Decide what exactly you want to tell your reader.
+At the moment it skips about too much and reads like a scattering of interesting facts – try to put it together so that it builds an understanding of the work it describes.]

 Another significant highlight from the paper was font types; she concluded that italics tended to have an enormous negative impact.
 She noticed that sans serif, monospaced and Roman font styles significantly improved the reading performance of those with dyslexia.

-She stated in the report, and I would agree that the use of the following font Helvetica, Courier and Computer Modern Unicode are excellent typefaces to make sure your website is dyslexia-friendly.
+She stated in the report, and I would agree, that the use of the following font Helvetica, Courier and Computer Modern Unicode are excellent typefaces to make sure your website is dyslexia-friendly.[can you get into more on the reasons why this is so?]

-Colors
+Colours